-Transfer of nuclear material out of Zimbabwe.
+Transfer of nuclear material out of the Marshall Islands.

-Zimbabwe shall give the Agency advance notification of intended transfers of nuclear material subject to safeguards under this Agreement out of Zimbabwe, in accordance with the provisions set out in Part II of this Agreement.
+The Marshall Islands shall give the Agency advance notification of intended transfers of nuclear material subject to safeguards under this Agreement out of the Marshall Islands, in accordance with the provisions set out in Part II of this Agreement.
 The Agency shall terminate safeguards on nuclear material under this Agreement when the recipient State has assumed responsibility therefor, as provided for in Part II of this Agreement.
 The Agency shall maintain records indicating each transfer and, where applicable, the re-application of safeguards to the transferred nuclear material.